JetBrains/kotlin-native/CONCURRENCY.md

  each mutable object is owned by a single worker, but ownership can be transferred.
  See section [Object transfer and freezing](#transfer).

-  Once a worker is started with the `Worker.start` function call, it can be addressed with its own uniqu integer worker id.
+  Once a worker is started with the `Worker.start` function call, it can be addressed with its own unique integer worker id.
 Other workers, or non-worker concurrency primitives, such as OS threads, can send a message to the worker with the `execute` call.
  ```kotlin